 Data validation involves a more extensive process than data verification.
-Validation includes all the verification checks, as well as checks for less common errors, including instrument calibration that was not conducted as required, internal standard errors, transcription errors, and calculation errors.
-The amount of data checked varies, depending on the environmental media and on the DQOs for each project.
+Validation includes all the verification checks, as well as checks for common errors, including instrument calibration that was not conducted as required, internal standard errors, transcription errors, and calculation errors.
+The amount of data that are subjected to the validation process varies, depending on the environmental media and on the DQOs for each project.
 Data for some projects, such as long-term groundwater monitoring, may require only verification.

-The results of the verification or validation process are entered into the EIMS.
+The results of the verification and/or validation process are entered into the EIMS.
 When analyses are determined to be outside of QC parameters, a qualifier is applied to the result stored in the EIMS.
 Results that have been rejected are qualified with an "R." Rejected results are not used in the preparation of this report.

-The most common QC issue during 2021 was the detection of low-level contamination of trip, field, and method blanks used in VOC analyses.
+The most common QC issue encountered during 2022 was the detection of low-level contamination in the trip, field, and method blanks used in VOC analyses.
 Results for the trip and field blanks are summarized in Table 9-1.
 This issue resulted in minor qualification of sample results.
 Also, minor violations of laboratory control sample results were also common.
 In most cases, the violations do not result in qualified sample results.
-Furthermore, during 2021, 29 samples sent for VOC analysis were analyzed outside technical holding times due to laboratory instrument failures.
-As a result, the analytical data were rejected due to the holding time exceedances, and BNL had to provide new samples for analysis.
-The contract laboratory has since implemented procedures to prevent impacts from instrument failures.